shaozheliu/shaozheliu.github.io/_pages/about.md

 I am a graduate student from the Academy of Advanced Interdisciplinary Studies at Peking University, specializing in Data Science.

-My research interest includes Human-computer interaction, applied AI/ML, and health applications using Physiological time series data.

-I am seeking a PhD position.
+My research interests encompass Human-Computer Interaction, Machine Learning, and health applications utilizing physiological time series data.
+I am particularly intrigued by the development and construction of multi-agent systems.
+If my work aligns with your interests, please feel free to reach out to me via email.

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by ICASSP 2025